 Brief me

-BiodiverCities is funded by the EU at the request of the European Parliament.
-It is implemented by the Joint Research Centre and Directorate-General for Environment of the European Commission.
+BiodiverCities was a pilot project of the European Parliament, implemented by the Joint Research Centre and Directorate-General for Environment of the European Commission.

 The project collected practices on how to engage citizens in co-creating visions around urban nature, monitoring, and solutions to improve urban biodiversity in the fields of planning and policy-making.
 It also contributed to the mapping of ecosystem services and assessment of how urban green infrastructure can be used to provide local benefits for people and nature, by contributing to enhance regional biodiversity.